JetBrains/Qodana/topics/ui-overview.md

 If you think that the problem is irrelevant, you can adjust the analysis based on the presumed reason:

 * The analysis of the file containing the error, or even the directory containing this file, doesn't make sense in your project.
-  *For example, it's actually not the source code but some generated or downloaded content*
+  *For example, it's actually not the source code but some generated or downloaded content.*

   In this case, you can *exclude* a file or directory from the future analysis.
 Click the file path to navigate to *File explorer* where you can recheck the condition and mark the file/directory as *excluded*.